jsleep/asteroids/README.md

 # asteroids
-asteroids created in pygame (following boot.dev course)
+asteroids created in pygame (following boot.dev course for base game pre-extensions)

 ## extensions
 hoping to add the followning extensions :